It's always great fun to travel with friends and the Vale of Pewsey offers plenty for groups to do.

 Feel the exhilaration of Nordic Walking

-A perfect activity for any group, Nordic Walking with Ashley from Wessex Nordic Walking mixes exercise, beautiful countryside, amazing views and socialising - sometimes with a drink or tea and cake as well!
+A perfect activity for any group, Nordic Walking with Ashley from WALX Wessex mixes exercise, beautiful countryside, amazing views and socialising - sometimes with a drink or tea and cake as well!

 Ashley caters for all levels of ability and is able to provide you with the nordic sticks that enable you to get a really good work out.
 You can book your own group session and either select the area you would like to explore, or leave the route entirely up to Ashley instead.
 It's alot of fun!